udaysinh-git/Tome-Reader/README.md

-# Tome-Reader
+# 📖Tome-Reader

-A sleek and efficient book reader app for EPUB , PDF , CBZ , etc files.
-Features include bookmarks, highlights, customizable tags, folder organization, word definitions, and folder sync for seamless reading. 📖✨
+Tome Reader is an elegant and efficient book reader application supporting EPUB, PDF, CBZ, and more.
+Designed for seamless reading, it offers features like bookmarks, highlights, customizable tags, and folder organization to enhance your digital reading experience. 📖✨

 # 🚀 Features